-The key recommendations made in this report fall under four main themes, each of which is summarised-along with its associated recommendations-below.
+The key recommendations made in this report fall under four main themes:

-- Benefit sharing: Neither the economic benefits nor the potential economic harms of renewable energy developments are distributed equally across a community.
-This unevenness can become a cause of dissatisfaction and conflict. - State governments should formalise more inclusive benefit sharing arrangements, which should also include new transmission infrastructure.
-Some energy companies have already put excellent initiatives in place, but these are on a voluntary basis.
-We support proposals to aggregate a portion of community funds within each REZ, and using this money-in combination with government funding-to create significant assets or programs that contribute to long-term economic growth and social sustainability. - Benefit sharing requirements and developer contributions to local government should be defined within the broader economic planning framework of REZs, with guidelines that promote transparency and certainty as well as sustained growth and social equity objectives across host communities. - Project owners should face stronger regulatory accountability for community benefit commitments made during the planning process. - First Nations participation: In the past, Indigenous participation in energy planning has been largely limited to consultation on the Cultural Heritage aspects of Environmental Impact Statements (EIS).
-Many proposed new REZs have relatively large Aboriginal populations, presenting an opportunity for renewable energy infrastructure to contribute significantly to Indigenous socioeconomic development. - The ministerial guidelines and policies issued under section 4 of the EII Act should be designed to bring training, employment, and co-investment opportunities for Traditional Owners, landholding groups and all Indigenous residents. - There must be stronger processes for culturally appropriate consultation and inclusion of Traditional Owners and other Aboriginal residents in all aspects of REZ development-including socially sustainable benefits-along with more robust protection of lands and cultural heritage. - Engagement of Indigenous specialists to undertake consultation with Aboriginal residents and groups should be a requirement of all the scoping phases of project developments.
+- Benefit sharing The economic benefits and potential harms of renewable energy developments are not distributed equally across a community and this unevenness can become a cause of dissatisfaction and conflict. - State governments should formalise more inclusive benefit sharing arrangements, which should also include new transmission infrastructure.
+Companies have put some excellent initiatives in place, but these are on a voluntary basis.
+We support proposals to aggregate at least part of community funds within each REZ to create substantial resources that could be leveraged with government funding to create significant assets or programs contributing to long-term economic growth and social sustainability. - Benefit sharing requirements and developer contributions to local government should be defined within the broader economic planning framework of REZs, with guidelines that promote transparency and certainty as well as sustained growth and social equity objectives across the diversity of host communities. - Project owners should have a stronger regulatory accountability for community benefit commitments made during the planning process. - First Nations participation In the past Indigenous participation in energy planning has been largely limited to Environmental Impact Statement (EIS) Cultural Heritage consultation.
+REZs have relatively large Aboriginal populations, which means there is an opportunity for renewable energy infrastructure to contribute significantly to their socio economic development.

-- Managing cumulative impacts: REZs are designed to deliver many projects over a short period, concentrated in a defined area.
+- The ministerial guidelines and policies issued under section 4 of the EII Act should be designed to bring training, employment, and co-investment opportunities for Traditional Owners, landholding groups and all Indigenous residents. - There must be stronger processes for culturally appropriate consultation and inclusion of Traditional Owners and other Aboriginal residents in all aspects of REZ development including socially sustainable benefits and more robust protection of lands and cultural heritage. - Engagement of Indigenous specialists to undertake consultation with Aboriginal residents and groups should be a requirement of all the scoping phases of project developments. - Managing cumulative impacts REZs are designed to deliver many projects over a short period, concentrated in a defined area.
 The focused, cumulative impact could create negative consequences.
-These would be minimised with careful spatial planning and scheduling of construction. - Government agencies should integrate their roles coordinating development rollouts to minimise negative impacts in host communities. - The State Significant Development assessment process for renewables projects should include measures to coordinate projects at the regional level. - Assessment of the cumulative impact of projects by individual project proponents is difficult and carries an inherent conflict of interest.
-Cumulative impact should therefore be assessed independently, not by proponents. - Economic coordination and broad partnership: Effective REZ development requires a multisectoral approach by governments and developers to enhance the economic benefits to communities, including skills retention. - NSW Electricity Infrastructure Roadmap goals for REZ communities require more proactively planned and better resourced government-industrycommunity partnerships to build sustained growth in local economies, better social equity outcomes and enhance resilience in pandemic or other adverse conditions. - A strengthened EIS review and monitoring process could be used to achieve optimal community engagement and development opportunities.
-Local communities and councils are likely to have high expectations for the impact of REZs, so continuous consultation and improvement practices by planners are recommended as the new reformed Environmental Impact Statement, Social Impact Assessment Guidelines and State Significant Development requirements roll out.
+These would be minimised with careful spatial planning and scheduling of construction. - Government agencies should integrate their roles phasing and coordinate development rollouts to minimise negative impacts in host communities. - The State Significant Development assessment process for renewables projects should include measures to coordinate projects at the regional level. and cumulative impact must be assessed independently, not by proponents. - Assessment of cumulative impact of projects by individual project proponents is both difficult and carries an inherent conflict of interest, so it and should be augmented by independent appraisal. - Economic coordination and broad partnership Effective REZ development requires a multisectoral approach by governments and developers to enhance the economic benefits to communities, including skills retention. - NSW Electricity Infrastructure Roadmap goals for REZ communities require more proactively planned and better resourced government-industrycommunity partnerships in REZs to build sustained growth in local economies, better social equity outcomes and enhanced resilience in pandemic or other adverse conditions. - A strengthened EIS review and monitoring process could be used to achieve optimal community engagement and development opportunities.
+Expectations of local communities and councils are likely to be high, and continuous consultation and improvement practices by planners are recommended as the new reformed Environmental Impact Statement, Social Impact Assessment Guidelines and State Significant Development requirements roll out.